Mailman list configuration settings

 Mailman's default is to capitalize the first letter.
 This usually looks

 weird to us, and we downcase our own lists.
-Of course this is just a
+Just a personal preference.

 - owner